 HIV stands for Human Immunodeficiency Virus.
 It’s a virus that’s passed from person to person through the blood stream.
 Once HIV is in the blood stream, it begins to attack a person’s immune system and works to kill off healthy immune system cells.

-In 2017, 197 people were diagnosed with HIV in New Zealand.
-This is the first drop of HIV transmission since 2011.
+In 2018, 178 people were diagnosed with HIV in New Zealand.
+This is the second drop in HIV transmissions since 2011.

 There are only a few ways HIV can be transmitted.
 In New Zealand, almost all HIV transmission occurs through unprotected sexual contact.
 There are very low rates of transmission from direct contact with blood and from mother to baby transmission.